Apodini/ApodiniIoTDeploymentProvider/README.md

     )
 ```

 Once we are done, we create a second target, this time executable, and call into `LifxDeploymentProvider`.
 This will be our actual deployment provider.
-To make it work, we need to import the `IoTDeploymentTarget`.
+To make it work, we need to import the `IoTDeploymentProvider`.
 The `IoTDeploymentProvider` we are about to initialise takes a couple of arguments.
 If you already sure about these and just want a static provider, you can just pass the hardcoded parameters, otherwise we would suggest using `SwiftArgumentParser` to allow some customization from the command line.
 Beside that we need to also import our newly created `LifxDeploymentOption` target as well as the `LifxPostDiscoveryAction` package we created in the beginning.
 After initializing the IoTDeploymentProvider property, we can call
 ```swift